Should I Get a Lawyer to File My Insurance Claim?

 • The amount of money at stake in your case

-Many insurance lawyers charge on a contingency fee basis.
+Many insurance lawyers charge on a contingency fee basis, meaning they only get paid a percentage if they win the lawsuit on your behalf.
 What this means for you as a potential client is that there are no upfront costs to getting legal help.
-Instead, lawyers who charge a contingency fee will only get paid a percentage if they win the lawsuit.

 “Many people will want contingency fee attorneys so that they have less downside if they don’t win,” says Ezra.
 “Contingency fees are fairly common in bad faith cases, especially if there’s not a large amount of money at stake.”